 Next up we prepared some slides using our slide making kit.
 Then examined them under the microscope.
 My boys LOVE using the microscope and always get really excited when we pull it out.
 For younger kids getting a microscope that sends your images to a computer is fantastic!
 It also really helps with your lessons.

 This is where things got really interesting.
 The tap and bottled water came up clean, but we did see a few little tiny black and green things in the rain water.
 So maybe it wasn’t so clean and safe!

 Then things got really exciting with the lake water.
 It was filled with algae that appeared as segmented, green spirals plus round clear disc objects.
 We also saw a teeny tiny bug swimming around on our slide!
-It was really neat to see the cell structures of the algae and tied in nicely with some other science studies we have been doing into cells.
+It was really neat to see the cell structures of the algae and tied in nicely with some other science studies we have been doing into cells and building cell models.

 At the end I asked the boys which water they would drink, both of the boys said either tap or bottled water.
 Then we chatted about the importance of filtering other sources of water and how something like our LifeStraw is so important to use if we ever do need to drink found water.

 They also understand now why it is so important to help people everywhere in the world get access to clean, safe drinking water.
 A very successful and interesting lesson!
 Have you done a Water Lab?